Laurence Clinch

 Laurence Clinch (c.
-1740-1812) was an Irish actor, familiarly known as Larry, and accomplished in both tragedy and comedy.
+1740-1812) was an Irish actor and accomplished in both tragedy and comedy.
 The popular farce St Patrick's Day was written and performed to showcase his particular talent.

 Early career in Ireland

 A native of Dublin, Clinch gave his first professional stage performances in February 1768 when, billed as "A Young Gentleman", he appeared at the Crow Street Theatre in Henry Mossop's productions of Thomas Otway's The Orphan and Venice Preserved as, respectively, Castalio and Jaffier.
 He was considered well suited to the roles of such tragic lovers, "his figure being tall, well-made and pleasing, his voice powerful and melodious, and his manner compounded of the modest and agreeable".
 Such attributes also recommended him for the part of Lothario in Nicholas Rowe's The Fair Penitent, which he played in the following May.

 In 1769 he was cast by Mossop in Thomas King’s Wit's Last Stand and Charles Johnson's The Country Lasses and demonstrated a talent for comedy that sprang from his own light-hearted nature, later recalled by the actor Michael Kelly's characterisation of him as "the facetious Larry Clinch".
 In the same year he played Edgar in King Lear and had the spoken title-role in Mossop's production of the semi-opera King Arthur.

 When Mossop's financial difficulties resulted in disbandment of his company, Clinch was engaged by Thomas Dawson and Robert Mahon who had undertaken management of Dublin's Capel Street Theatre.
 He played for them in the 1770-1771 season alongside Charles Macklin, William Thomas Lewis, John O'Keeffe and Elizabeth Younge, and in 1772 he ventured to England.